 See in Glossary to open it in an external text editor.

 You can also create your own settings.gradle file.
 To do this, you need to manually create a settingsTemplate.gradle file in your Project’s Assets/Plugins/Android/ folder.
 Unity uses this file to include your library projects.
 Unless you want to override this process, your file needs to contain this line:

 Unity replaces this line with include directives to all of the Project’s libraries.

 IPostGenerateGradleAndroidProject returns the path to the unityLibrary module.
 This keeps everything similar to versions earlier than Unity 2019.3 and doesn’t require any further changes, which means Unity can reach the app’s manifest and resources in a consistent way across versions.

 The mainTemplate.gradle file can contain the following variables:

 |DEPS||List of project dependencies; that is, the libraries that the Project uses.|

 |APIVERSION||API version to build for (for example, 25).|

 |MINSDKVERSION||Minimum API version (for example, 25).|

-If an error occurs during building for Android using Gradle, Unity displays an error dialog box.
-Click Troubleshoot to open the Gradle troubleshooting Unity documentation in your system’s browser.
+If an error occurs when you use Gradle to build your app for Android, Unity displays an error dialog box.
+Select the Troubleshoot button to open the Gradle troubleshooting Unity documentation in your system’s browser.